 5. Social Skills

-How to Improve Your Emotional Intelligence
+How to Boost Your Emotional Intelligence

-- Practice active listening and non-verbal communication.
+- Practice active listening and pay attention to non-verbal cues.

-Resources for Developing Emotional Intelligence
+Helpful Resources for Developing Emotional Intelligence

-- Daniel Goleman’s Emotional Intelligence Resources
+- Daniel Goleman’s Official Resources

 - The Greater Good Science Center – UC Berkeley